 The Holocaust is something that I learned about in school but it was always in a detached way.
 By reading Anne Frank’s diary I was able to gain more wisdom on a horrific event because her first-hand account made me feel the terror of holding your breath in while hiding under floor-boards while Nazi troops marched through the streets.
 I felt a real connection to those eight hideaways and knowing that they were real people who went through such a difficult two years made my heart heavy.

 Throughout the diary Anne Frank comes across as a cheerful person who was able to see the good things in life despite the predicament that she and her family faced.
 Her eloquent descriptions of the people around her and how they lived is a unique insight into the lives of Jews on the run who lived in constant fear of being shipped off to work camps.
 Through it all you can see that Anne Frank was still just a regular teenage girl with good and bad qualities who was trying to find her place in the world, something that teenagers deal with even now 70 years later.

 Reading this book humbled me and made me more sensitive to the plight of others.
 I have been blessed to be born into a stable economy where I have the freedom to express myself without the looming threat of armed militants taking me away.
 There are still people in the world in this day and age who suffer similar plights to what Anne Frank went through and reading her story has galvanized my resolve to make the world a better place for everyone.

-Have you ever Googled, ” Auto glass repair near me” and come up with so many choices that you couldn’t sort through them all?
-We’ll help – SBI Auto Glass is the clear choice for helping you with everything from plumbing to HVAC.
+Have you ever Googled, ” Heating and Air Conditioning Repair” and come up with so many choices that you couldn’t sort through them all?
+We’ll help – My Buddy is the clear choice for helping you with everything from plumbing to HVAC.
 Call for your appointment today!